WGBH-MLA/AAPB2/app/views/exhibits/hiv-aids-and-public-broadcasting/7-public-broadcasting-covers-the-hiv-aids-pandemic-in-africa.md

 In his 2003 State of the Union address, President Bush announced the President’s Emergency Plan for AIDS Relief (PEPFAR), an initiative that began as a $15 billion investment over five years and has since grown to nearly $100 billion dollars.
 PEPFAR eventually would save 21 million lives across more than 50 countries, mainly in Africa.[<sup>108</sup>](/exhibits/hiv-aids-and-public-broadcasting/notes#108) With this announcement, U.S. officials continued to present the AIDS pandemic as both a moral and strategic concern.
 Emily Bass has written, “[Bush’s] words ended years of American negligence….
 He also brought to an end an era of shameful American heel-dragging over whether people in Africa living with HIV and dying of AIDS deserved access to the medications that had changed HIV from a death sentence to a chronic disease in people who could afford them.”[<sup>109</sup>](/exhibits/hiv-aids-and-public-broadcasting/notes#109)  In his address, President Bush called PEPFAR a “work of mercy,”[<sup>110</sup>](/exhibits/hiv-aids-and-public-broadcasting/notes#110)  and in May 2003, Senator Bill Frist, a physician, in a [segment](/catalog/cpb-aacip-507-c24qj78h6z?start=410.14&end=647.07) of *The NewsHour with Jim Lehrer* stated, “I give the credit to the president because it was in the State of the Union message that he laid it out, and Congress has appropriately followed.”
 When asked, “Where does AIDS in Africa and the Caribbean fit into U.S. priorities?” the senator responded: “It is a main priority.
 It shows that the United States is a caring nation, a compassionate nation.”
 Public broadcasting also covered President Bush’s visit to Africa in July 2003 in a [segment](/catalog/cpb-aacip-507-3t9d50gh0q?start=1002.6&end=1969.73) that acknowledged his administration’s changed attitude towards the continent since his presidential campaign, when he stated that the Africa did not fit into U.S. strategic interests.

 <table class="exhibit-image half-image">
-<caption align="bottom" class="exhibit-caption">The NewsHour with Jim Lehrer, February 10, 2003, https://americanarchive.org/catalog/cpb-aacip-507-086348gz8h?start=2474.73&end=3377.3</caption>
+<caption align="bottom" class="exhibit-caption">The NewsHour with Jim Lehrer, February 10, 2003.</caption>
 <tr><td><a href="https://americanarchive.org/catalog/cpb-aacip-507-086348gz8h?start=2474.73&end=3377.3" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/Bush Fighting AIDs.png" class="big-image" alt="The NewsHour with Jim Lehrer, February 10, 2003"/></a></td></tr>
 </table>

 On World AIDS Day in 2003, *The NewsHour with Jim Lehrer* aired a [segment](/catalog/cpb-aacip-507-vx05x26968?start=906.5&end=2031.51) discussing the 3 by 5 Initiative, a goal set by the WHO to provide 3 million people with treatment by 2005.
 Later that December, WILL Illinois Public Media’s radio call-in program *Focus 580* aired an [episode](/catalog/cpb-aacip-16-6d5p84443h?start=1631.23&end=2832) called “The Worldwide HIV/AIDS Pandemic,” in which Dr. Thomas C. Quinn of Johns Hopkins University’s School of Medicine spoke about studies he conducted in Africa regarding viral load, heterosexual transmission, and sexually transmitted diseases.
 He emphasized the importance of safe sex in preventing the spread of AIDS.
 “While we say the viral levels are the most predictive of transmission, the factors that enhance transmissibility are sexually transmitted diseases,” Dr. Quinn said.
 “Right now I'm just frustrated that I don't have the drugs to treat my African patients the way I do for my Baltimore patients.”

 <table class="exhibit-image half-image">
-<caption align="bottom" class="exhibit-caption">The NewsHour with Jim Lehrer, December 1, 2004, courtesy of ABC News Nightime, https://americanarchive.org/catalog/cpb-aacip-507-gt5fb4xb08?start=2212.09&end=3226.2</caption>
+<caption align="bottom" class="exhibit-caption">The NewsHour with Jim Lehrer, December 1, 2004, courtesy of ABC News Nightime.</caption>
 <tr><td><a href="https://americanarchive.org/catalog/cpb-aacip-507-gt5fb4xb08?start=2212.09&end=3226.2" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/Nkosi Johnson.png" class="big-image" alt="The NewsHour with Jim Lehrer, December 1, 2004, courtesy of ABC News Nightime"/></a></td></tr>
 </table>